cmu-lib/os-workshops/README.md

-# Open Science Workshops
-## Reproducible Research Mini-series
+# OSDC Minis: Reproducible Research Workshop Series

 > *All the goodness of our wildly popular Carpentries workshops packed into bite-size portions*